 Checklists help students feel in control and hold them accountable by removing obstacles to success such as “I didn’t know we were supposed to do that,” or “I forgot to do that part.”

-Checklists keep students on task.
+Checklists can keep students on task.
 Rather than losing focus and forgetting where they left off or abandoning the task altogether, a list of (hopefully) actionable items help students know where they are in a task or project.
 Checklists can also help communicate the details or goals of an assignment or project to other teachers, parents, or relevant community members.

 Education specialist Dr. Kathleen Dudden Rowlands believes checklists are more than just a way for students to stay organized and on-task.
 As she explains in “Check It Out!
 Using Checklists to Support Student Learning,” checklists can aid students in developing metacognitive awareness of their own learning process.

 “Used effectively, checklists can help students develop metacognitive awareness of their intellectual processes,” Rowlands explained.
 Metacognitive awareness is essentially people’s understanding of both the process of learning and how they can optimize their learning of certain knowledge or skills.

 “Metacognitive research consistently suggests that students who know how to learn, know which strategies are most effective when faced with a problem or a task, and have accurate methods of assessing their progress, are better learners than those who don’t,” Rowlands noted.
 She also discussed checklists’ role in the process of fostering strong metacognitive awareness: “